 scientific director of the department of nephrology, dialysis and renal transplantation at alessandro manzoni hospital lecco, italy

 Professor Locatelli is an internationally known nephrologist and an expert in many fields including anemia.
 He is Scientific Director of the Department of Nephrology, Dialysis and Renal Transplantation at Alessandro Manzoni Hospital Lecco, Italy.
-He is Past President of European Renal Association – European Dialysis and Transplant Association (ERA-EDTA), International Society of Blood Purification (ISBP); the International Society of Geriatric Nephrology; and the Italian Society of Nephrology.
+He served as past President for: the European Renal Association – European Dialysis and Transplant Association (ERA-EDTA); the International Society of Blood Purification (ISBP); the International Society of Geriatric Nephrology; and the Italian Society of Nephrology.
 He is a honorary member of Czech Hungarian, Polish, Romanian, Serbian and Turkish Society of Nephrology.
-He is Doctor honoris causa at Patron University Jasi; a honorable fellow of Royal College of Physician of London, U. K. (FRCP), International Distinguished Medalist and recipient of the Garabed Eknoyan Award of the National Kidney Foundation (NKF); and finally recipient of the ERA-EDTA 2013 Award for outstanding scientific and clinical achievements.
-Professor Locatelli has served as Chairman of the board European Best Practice Guidelines (EBPG) and on the boards of National Kidney Foundation, Dialysis Outcome Quality Improvement (NKF-DOQI), the executive board of directors of Kidney Disease: Improving Global Outcomes (KDIGO) and he is on the board of European Renal Best Practice (ERBP).
+He is Doctor honoris causa at Patron University Jasi; a honorable fellow of Royal College of Physician of London, U. K. (FRCP); an International Distinguished Medalist recipient of the Garabed Eknoyan Award of the National Kidney Foundation (NKF); and finally recipient of the ERA-EDTA 2013 Award for outstanding scientific and clinical achievements.
+Professor Locatelli has served as Chairman of the Board European Best Practice Guidelines (EBPG); on the board of National Kidney Foundation, Dialysis Outcome Quality Improvement (NKF-DOQI); on the executive board of directors of Kidney Disease: Improving Global Outcomes (KDIGO) and the board of European Renal Best Practice (ERBP).
 He was President of World Congress of Nephrology 2009 in Milan and is currently Council Member of International Society of Nephrology (ISN).
-Professor Locatelli also serves on the editorial staff of numerous journals, including Nephrology Dialysis and Transplantation (NDT) and the Journal of the American Society of Nephrology (JASN) and serves as reviewer of many professional journals including The New England Journal of Medicine and The Lancet.
+Professor Locatelli also serves on the editorial board of numerous journals, including Nephrology Dialysis and Transplantation (NDT) and the Journal of the American Society of Nephrology (JASN) and serves as reviewer of many professional journals including The New England Journal of Medicine and The Lancet.

 Iain Macdougal, BSc(Hons), M.D., FRCP